dominikhaid/demo-react-bingo/README.md

-# BINGO GAME OF SELF EXCUSES
+# BINGO GAME OF SELF-EXCUSES

 ## HOW TO PLAY
 - The game creates always 2 possible bingos